cyber-defence-campus/self-sovereign-identity/README.md

 <img src="images/Proving-Code-Execution-with-ZKP.png" width="800" />

-The Swiss Confederation has been tasked with developing the Swiss e-ID, an infrastructure for digital identities, following the principles of SSI, which enforce strong privacy requirements.
-These requirements are, however, hard to achieve with classical, standard methods such as ECDSA signatures.
-Recently, verifiable credentials based on zeroknowledge proofs have been proposed as an alternative to achieve higher privacy guarantees.
 In this thesis, we study the feasibility of implementing flexible, privacy-preserving verification logic for anonymous credentials using general-purpose zero-knowledge proofs.
 We provide an overview, comparison, and performance analysis of stateof-